Travel

 Best Hotels and Accommodation By Budget in Italy

-Italy has many options of accommodation options to suit different budgets.
+Italy has a wide range of accommodation options to suit different budgets.
 For budget travelers, Hostel Archi Rossi in Florence provides dorm beds from €25 ($28 USD) per night.
 In Venice, the Ca' Sagredo Hotel is a luxury option, with prices around €600 ($660 USD) per night.

 Recent Update: there's an increased demand for eco-friendly accommodations, with new certifications being introduced to promote sustainable tourism.